klausbrunner/solarpositioning/README.md

 ### Code

-The API is intentionally "flat", comprising a handful of static methods and simple record classes.
+The API is intentionally "flat", comprising a handful of static methods and simple records as results.
 To get refraction-corrected topocentric coordinates:

 ```java